UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

 * Brian
 * Ai
 * Andy
+* Spencer
+* RJ
 * Lenny

 Software Design S2017, Iteration 3, Team _Revolver en Guardia_
 You can find our website [here](http://revolverenguardia.dungeon.website:2538/)
 Our IP address is: 138.197.120.23

-This repository is a fork from [Iteration 2 , Team _Grimaldi_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-2-grimaldi.git) which is a fork from [Iteration 1 , Team _Claude Arabo_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-1-claudearabo).
-and substantially incorporates code from [Iteration 2 , Team _Oman Anwar_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar.git)
+This repository is a mirror of [Iteration 3 , Team  Revolver En Guardia](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1) which is a fork from [Iteration 2 , Team _Grimaldi_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-2-grimaldi.git) which is a fork from [Iteration 1 , Team _Claude Arabo_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-1-claudearabo). and substantially incorporates code from [Iteration 2 , Team _Oman Anwar_](https://github.com/UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar.git)